 It’s not too late.
 It’s never too late.
 However, before you quit your job to travel, you’re going to need a plan.
 Sure, the world is your oyster, but some parts of the oyster are more accessible than others.
 Firstly, you’re going to need to figure out where in the world you want to go.
 Then, you’re going to need to figure out how you’re going to survive.

 That probably going to mean getting a job.
-Luckily for you (especially if you’re under 30), there are a lot of places around the world where getting a work visa is easy.
+Luckily for you (especially if you’re under 30), there are a lot of countries getting a work visa is easy.
 Just in case you’re not in the know, here’s our list of the easiest countries to get a work visa from.
+These may, therefore, be the easiest countries to immigrate to!

 Cambodia is one of the countries with easy visa requirements for everyone.
 Moreover, it’s increasingly becoming an attractive destination for those looking to live abroad somewhere exotic.
 The food is great, the history is great, and it’s definitely one of the easiest countries to get a job in.
 Definitely recommended to go there.